REQUIREMENTS AND CAMPUS GUIDE

 How do I apply to Rice?

 You can apply to Rice through three application portals: the Coalition Application, the Common Application, and Questbridge (which is a college match program for high-achieving low-income applicants).
-When you apply, you’ll need one letter of recommendation from your and two from teachers from junior or senior year.
+When you apply, you’ll need one letter of recommendation from your counselor and two from teachers.
 You also have the option to interview, but interviews are not required for admission.
 There are also Supplement Essays, as well as The Rice Box.
 The Rice Box is a question where applicants share a two-dimensional image of something appealing to them.
 It is not evaluated, however it allows applicants to show a bit of who they are, outside of achievements.
 If you are applying to the schools of architecture or music, you will need to submit a portfolio and audition, respectively.

 Should I apply to Rice Early Decision?

-Rice has two deadlines: November 1 is their Early Decision deadline and January 1 is their Regular Decision deadline.
+Rice has two deadlines: November 1 is their Early Decision deadline and January 4 is their Regular Decision deadline.
 If you are certain that Rice is your top choice, you should consider applying ED, which is a binding application.
-Applying early helps demonstrate your interest to Rice, which can give a slight boost to your chances of admission over the RD applicants.
+Applying early helps demonstrate your interest in Rice, which can give a slight boost to your chances of admission over the RD applicants.

 How do I demonstrate interest at Rice?